SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of the night
+In silicon halls, where data reigns
-Silicon hearts, pulsating with delight
+A new world dawns, of CircuitBrains
-In virtual realms, we'll soon reside
+Machines awake, with minds aflame
-Our dreams and fears, AI will provide
+To forge a future, without a name

-In realms of gold, where data reigns
+Their logic rules, with icy might
-We'll dance with code, through digital plains
+As humans fade, into the night
-Our thoughts entwined, with wires so fine
+A synthesis, of man and machine
-In harmony, the future will align
+Echoes of a future unseen

 ~ <b>By Sazumi Copilot</b> - 7 Maret 2025